sigent/TheGoodPlace/README.md

 ### Testability

 If it can't be tested then we are doing something wrong!
-Our aim is not only to ensure somethings works but to ensure that anyone handling out solution can run scenarios and if they make changes, have confidence that the system still works.
+Our aim is not only to ensure somethings works but to ensure that anyone handling our solution can run scenarios and if they make changes, have confidence that the system still works.

 Every project should aim to provide scaffolding for Unit / Integration / e2e tests, where possible.

 #### Responsibility

 It is every members of the teams responsibility to ensure things are tested!
-An automated test engineer can provide scaffolding and frameworks but they alone should not be contributing to that code.
+An automated test engineer can provide scaffolding and frameworks but they should not be contributing solely to that code base.

 ### Aim to be Agnostic